The ultimate goal in life is a continual experience of peaceful joy.

 The Joy aspect of Peacefulness: Joy, in this sense, means feeling and experiencing a positive emotional state of pleasure and happiness.
 It’s characterized by genuinely feeling a combination of healthy positive emotions surrounding the self, others, and the present environment.
 It includes psychological states of gratitude, enthusiasm, humility, motivation, openness, compassion, engagement, pleasurable contentment, good-natured humor, wholesome fun, and loving-kindness.

 Peaceful joy has no “comedown”.
 It is 100% sustainable.
-It is a calm, natural state of being that is maintained daily and stems from healthy engagememt, conscious gratitude, ethical behavior (“right action”), and from having the intention to be genuinely and sustainably happy.
+It is a calm, natural state of being that is maintained daily and stems from healthy engagement, conscious gratitude, ethical behavior (“right action”), and from having the intention to be genuinely and sustainably happy.

 The ultimate, sustainable goal of psychological and functional health is consistently experiencing peaceful joy.
 Intend it, and cultivate it.